Students' Union Officers 2016-17

 Find out more about our student officers

-Our Students' Union has twice won Students' Union of the Year and was shortlisted again by NUS in 2014.
+Our Students' Union has twice won Students' Union of the Year.

 The Students' Union bar and restaurant is the place to be for students day or night with a wide range of beverages, soft and alcoholic drinks plus delicious hot food, first rate customer service , big screen sport, pool tables, video games and a resident DJ on selected nights.